Thomas Mitchell (Iowa politician): Career

-Mitchell moved to St. Charles, Missouri, in 1839, and briefly worked on a farm there.
+In 1839, Mitchell moved to St. Charles, Missouri, where he briefly worked on a farm.
 In 1840 he moved to Iowa and began working at Keosauqua, soon relocating to Fairfield.
-In 1844, he moved to Polk County and built a log cabin near Camp Creek to service travelers, which was the first house built in the county outside of Fort Des Moines.
+In 1842, Mitchell was elected county commissioner for Jefferson County.
+In 1844, he moved to Polk County and was granted a permit from the commanding officer of Fort Des Moines.
+Mitchell built a log cabin near Camp Creek to service travelers, which was the first house built in Polk County outside of Fort Des Moines.
 He also began cultivating crops and raised an orchard.
-He is often regarded as the first white settler of Polk County.
-In 1846, he claimed 1,080 acres of land in what is now Beaver Township.
+He is often regarded as the first permanent white settler of Polk County.
+In 1846, he claimed 1,080 acre of land in what is now Beaver Township.
+Mitchell also built the first post office and school in Beaver Township.
+After the Iowa legislature recognized Polk County, Mitchell was part of a group that campaigned for Fort Des Moines to be the county seat.

-The same year, he was elected the first sheriff of Polk County.
+The same year, Mitchell was elected the first sheriff of Polk County.
 In 1848, he ran for the 6th district of the Iowa House of Representatives, but was defeated in the general election by Manly Gifford.
+He originally was a Whig, but ran as a Republican.
 In 1857, he was elected to the Iowa House of Representatives from the 19th district, which constituted Polk County, and was a member of the Claims Committee.
 In 1859, he was elected to the board of supervisors of Polk County, serving as a commissioner for six years.

-In 1867 he founded the town of Mitchellville, and explicitly forbade saloons in the town.
-In 1873 he was elected to the Iowa Senate from the 28th district, which constituted Polk County as well, and was appointed to the Claims, Compensation of Public Officers, Congressional Districts, Normal Schools, Printing, Public Buildings, Reform School, Agricultural College, Appropriations, and Penitentiary committees.
-He helped to establish the ‘Girls’ Industrial School’ at Mitchellville, and served on its board of trustees.
 He was an abolitionist throughout his life, being a friend of John Brown, and maintained a station on the Underground Railroad.

+In 1867, Mitchell founded the town of Mitchellville, and forbade saloons in the town.
+In 1873, he was elected to the Iowa Senate from the 28th district as an Anti-Monopolist, which constituted Polk County as well, and was appointed to the Claims, Compensation of Public Officers, Congressional Districts, Normal Schools, Printing, Public Buildings, Reform School, Agricultural College, Appropriations, and Penitentiary committees.
+He helped to establish the Girls’ Industrial School at Mitchellville, and served on its board of trustees.

 Personal life

-Mitchell married twice, first to Almira Swift of Thetford, Vermont, on August 14, 1841, then to Anna Caroline Mattern on June 17, 1861, (Note: Some sources say 1871) after Swift's death in 1860.
-He had five children with his first wife and three children with his second.
+Mitchell married twice, first to Elvira Swift of Thetford, Vermont, on August 14, 1841, then to Anna Caroline Mattern on June 17, 1861, after Swift's death in 1860.
+He had four children with his first wife and four more children with his second.
 He was often called “Uncle Tommy” by those who knew him.
-He died on July 15, 1894, at his residence in Mitchellville, at the age of 78.
+He died on July 15, 1894, at his residence in Mitchellville, by natural causes at the age of 78, with over 1,000 people attending his funeral.
 He was a Universalist by faith.
 Thomas Mitchell County Park in Polk County bears his name.

+Mitchell personally knew Appanoose, Black Hawk, and Chief Poweshiek, and was known to be friends to Native Americans.